 Click on link to hear R.I.O's Debute single Narrow Roads

-Oddly enough, Rio might well have followed a career in professional football himself --
+Oddly enough, Rio might well have followed a career in professional football himself --“It’s a weird one innit?”
+Rio ponders, cradling a glass of orange juice in a plush Castlefield bar.

 -- he had trials for Manchester City as a teenager, and,thru his Caribbean heritage, Rio has also represented the small island nation St Vincent at international youth level.